by Michelle Terry

 Does it help us realize that God was with us at our births, urging us into the world?
 Or that God is with us during times when we are reborn, giving direction and cradling our new life in Divine arms?
 Can you think of God encouraging us as the nurse encourages the laboring mother?

 When you see God as feminine, does that help you understand yourself?
 Almost every woman I know struggles with self-acceptance.
 We’re too fat.
 Or too wrinkly.
 Or too tired.
 We fear we’re not good enough friends, daughters, spouses, sisters, or mothers.

 But we have been made in God’s image; male and female God created them (Genesis 1:27).
 We can rejoice in that.
 We can live out our call as God’s children without worry about being incomplete.
 God makes us complete.
 We will still make mistakes and sin, but we can allow ourselves the grace and forgiveness God gives so freely.

 As we expand our understanding of God, we grow in our relationship with God.
 It becomes easier to see ourselves as God’s beloved treasure and the tasks of our lives as God’s work.
 And we share the resulting deep joy with others.
 God has changed us, and in changing us, has changed the world.

 1. Which of the biblical feminine descriptions of God resonates with you?
 Why?

 2. Do you agree that it is important to include female imagery in our understanding of God?
 Why or why not?

 3. Does it make any difference in your self-understanding to think of God in feminine terms?
 Why or why not?

 Michelle Terry is on the adventure that is life with God with the members of Bethlehem Lutheran Church in Middletown, Ohio, where she is the pastor.
-She and her husband are the proud parents of three young sons.
+She and her husband are the proud parents of four children.